-On behalf of my fellow Board members, thank you for ‘being there’ for Samaritan House and for your support.
-We hope you stay well during these extra-ordinary times.
+On behalf of my fellow Board members, thank you again for your support.

 Keith Fagg OAM